User Support Administrator

 Nyasha joined mySociety in 2019.
 Her job is to support those who use and run our Transparency services: answering questions, responding to users, and providing extra help to the WhatDoTheyKnow team.

-She’s certainly well-qualified to do that, what with an MA in Politics, Social & Public Policy with Economics and Environmental Science, and an MSc in International Humanitarian Affairs encompassing International Humanitarian and Human Rights Law.
+She’s certainly well-qualified to do that, what with an MA in Politics, Social & Public Policy with Economics and Environmental Science, and is currently pursuing an MSc in International Humanitarian Affairs encompassing International Humanitarian and Human Rights Law.
 Just in case that’s not enough (it is enough!) she’s studied Arabic, Chinese, Japanese and software engineering along the way.

 Prior to joining us, she’s worked in civil service administration within operational delivery, and supported local government policy reform pilots through community engagement research.
 She’s also been in the peace-building and diplomacy world via the Centre for Humanitarian Dialogue, and completed a fellowship with the Foundation for Women’s Health Research & Development.